 SCIA Engineer 19.0 comes with feature called Model modifiers.
 This feature unifies absences and property modifiers to one service.
 The main benefit of this unification is that absences and property modifiers can be used in one modification group and such a group attached to the load case.
-As a user you can use it for simple simulation of construction phases, decreasing of stiffness of the structure for just seismic calculation, simulation of long term behaviour of bridge structure due to various E modulus etc. One of the benefits is that there in no need to choose the type of the model in the project dialogue but just simply choose Model modifiers from the Functionality list.
+As a user you can use it for simple simulation of construction phases, simulation of long term behaviour of bridge structure due to various E modulus etc. One of the benefits is that there in no need to choose the type of the model in the project dialogue but just simply choose Model modifiers from the Functionality list.

 |Unified modification of the model|

 All functionality of Absences have been migrated from post-processing environment 'v16 and older' into the 'default' one.
 As a result, you can model absenting 1D as well as 2D member and nodal supports.
 We have furthermore enhance absences with separate possibility to select subregion of 2D member as one type of the absented members.
 The benefit is that absented subregion is clearly split from master 2D member in the case of the report as well as graphical representation with its own graphical flag.

 Display of the results have been also enhanced.
 Absences can be used for linear, stability and non-linear analysis.
 The only limitation for non-linear and stability analysis is that the combination has to contain just load cases with the same modification group.

 Property modifiers per load case